-As a result of intense rains in December and January 2018, the lower quays are flooded and the Seine level reached 6.20 meters end of January.
-This is far from the 8.62 meters during the centennial flood in 1910, 118 years ago.
+The Seine is very high as the result of heavy rains for two months.
+No match to 2018 and 1910 though.
+As a result of intense rains in December and January 2018, the lower quays were flooded and the Seine level reached 6.20 meters end of January.
+This was far from the 8.62 meters record during the centennial flood in 1910, 118 years ago.

 The 1910 flood remained in memories as the most damagable.
 It was the result of several simultaneous meteorological elements, which were combined with the geographical location of Paris and the reaction of the soils.
 The summer was particularly summer.
 The winter was marked by heavy rainfall as significant snowfall and torrential rains hit the whole of Europe from the autumn of 1910.
 The land was saturated with water, causing a strong rise of the Seine upstream of Paris as the tributaries of the Seine, like the Marne and Yonne, were also in flood.
 In the capital, water took the recently opened underground and surface waterways for transport and sewerage.
 It overflowed the Seine, the quays and streets, up to the Saint-Lazare train station on the right bank.
 Contrary to the recommendations of Engineer Eugène Belgrand, two railroad tracks had been built along the Seine, easy roads to accelerate the flood.
 It affected twelve arondissements and several hundred streets.
 Some prestigious sights located near the Seine, such as the Petit Palais and the Louvre, were affected by the rising waters.